lsphillips/log2stream/README.md

 ### Building

-You can build CommonJS and ESM versions of this module that is also minified:
+You can build CommonJS and ESM versions of this module that are both minified:

 ``` sh
 npm run build